Best Celtic Sea Salt Brands in Australia (2026 Review & Fake Guide)

 Which Celtic salt brand offers best value per 100 g?

 Larger 500–650 g pouches usually win on price per 100 g.
-See the quick compare and brand table for typical AU pricing.
+See the quick compare and brand table above for typical AU pricing.

 Which grind should I buy for a table grinder?